ccifuentesr/CARMENES-V/README.md

 [![Usage](https://github.com/ccifuentesr/CARMENES-V/blob/master/code.png)]()

 - The code is provided as `*.py` files meant to be run individually.
-- They can be run as Python Notebooks.
+- They may be run as Python Notebooks.
 The symbol `# %%` starts a cell that can be run separately.
-- Some files require of additional data contained in the folders stored in the repository.
+- Most of the `*.py` files require of additional data contained in the folders stored in the repository.
+- Cloning or downloading the complete repository is strongly recommended (see below).
 - The installation of some basic libraries is a prerequisite: `numpy`, `scipy`, `astropy`, `matplotlib` and `pyperclip`.
 Other modules are included in the Python distribution and do not need additional installation (e.g., `csv`).

 ### Clone

-- Clone this repo to your local machine using `git clone https://github.com/ccifuentesr/CARMENES-V`.
+- Clone this repo to your local machine using `git clone https://github.com/ccifuentesr/CARMENES-V`, or
+- Download this repo as a .zip and run the scripts in your local machine.

 ## Structure